wearenotch/batchui-job-queue/README.md

 Make sure that file gradle.properties in the folder ${USER_HOME}/.gradle/ contains the following two variables defined

 - github_username
-- github_password : github token to be used to install packages
+- github_password : personal github token to be used to install packages

 1) Commit everything
 2) ./gradlew release